MicrosoftDocs/Hololens/hololens/hololens-multiple-users.md

 - Ensure devices are charging between shifts.
 - If a device is required for a shift, and needs to last multiple shifts consider using an external battery at the start of a shift while the device still has significant charge per the [managing heat directions](hololens2-charging.md#managing-heat).
 - Consider how you plan to [clean the device](hololens2-maintenance.md) between users.
+- For a device with a single shared user if using a shared PIN/password for a single user, don't put the PIN/password on the side of the device.
+- For multiple devices with a single shared user, use a variety of PINs/passwords.

 ## Share with multiple people, each using their own account